ojasiiitd/Language-Representations/README.md

 answer : 1
 }
 ```
+* To estimate the quality of each embedding, I calculated the F1 score for the analogy task for random, compacttext and FastText embeddings.

 ![alt text](Images/image-8.png)
-* All generated embeddings are able to beat random predictions (~2x better performance).
+* compacttext is able to beat random predictions (~2x better performance).
+* compacttext still performs worse than FastText.
 * **`F1 Score (random predictions) = 0.22`**
 * **`F1 Score (compacttext (context 2)) = 0.49`**
 * **`F1 Score (FastText) = 0.72`**
-* Interestingly, compacttext (context 2) performs slightly better than compacttext (context 5) (F1 score 0.45).
+* Interestingly, **compacttext (context 2) performs slightly better than compacttext (context 5)** `(F1 score 0.45)`.
-* I also notice distilledtext somehow performs almost similar to compacttext.
-It is interesting to think through why this may be:
+* I also notice **distilledtext somehow performs almost similar to compacttext**.
+It is interesting to **think through why this may be**:
   * The top 10 components (weights) after SVD may still be preserved in distilled text.
 It's possible that due to the relatively small corpus size, 10 latent features might be able to retain a significant portion of the information.
-  * Even if there was information loss, it could be positively affecting accuracy as the embeddings are able to generalize better - maybe more abstract relationships between words can be explored in a smaller vector space.
+  * Even if there was information loss, it could be positively affecting accuracy as the embeddings are now able to generalize better - maybe more abstract relationships between words can be explored in a smaller vector space.
   * BATS is a relatively simple test, containing common words - not requiring a deep and nuanced semantic understanding - resulting in similar performance across high and low dimensions.
-* So, I'll use compacttext (context 2) as my best model to compare against FastText.
+* So, I'll use **compacttext (context 2) as my best model** for further tests against FastText.
-* compacttext beats random predictions, but is still performs worse than FastText.

 ###### Concept Categorization (BLESS Datasets)
 * Sample Rows - BLESS